-Choosing a Provider
+Tips for Choosing a Provider

 - You are entitled to quality care for your HIV disease.
 Geography or funding may limit your choices about who your care provider will be, but you have a right to expect treatment from a competent and caring medical professional.

-- ALWAYS be open and honest with your provider about things like:
+- Always be open and honest with your provider about things like:

-- Side effects—Are you experiencing any problems with your meds?
+- Side effects—Are you experiencing any problems with your HIV meds?
 Have you noticed any changes in your body (e.g., fatigue, weight loss, diarrhea) that might be related to your HIV meds?

 - Sexual activity—Are you having sexual contact?
 Are you protecting yourself and your partner(s)?

 - Drug and alcohol use—Are you using illicit drugs and alcohol, and, if so, how much and how frequently?
 It is important for your provider to know about your substance use because drugs and alcohol may interact with your HIV medications.